-Keep all of your completed charts and use them to track changes in your moles over time.
+Keep all of your completed charts.
+This will help you track any changes in your skin over time.

 Border.
-The edges are ragged, notched, or blurred
+The edges are not smooth but ragged, notched, or blurred.

 Evolving.
-The mole is getting larger or the shape or color of the mole is changing
+The mole is getting larger or changing its shape or color.

 Stand before a full-length mirror and check all parts of your body.
 For spots on your back or other areas you can't see, have a family member or friend do this for you.
 Or you can also use a hand mirror to check hard-to-see areas such as your back, buttocks, back of the neck, and scalp.
 To get a better look when checking your scalp, part your hair.

 Call your healthcare provider if any of your moles:

 Color of mole